 Instead, I will share my experience and highlight the differences between them.
 Although I have more experience with road groupsets, I will also tell you more about MTB groupsets.

-To write this article, I asked my friends why they favor one over the other and read forums such as Reddit for more diverse opinions.
+To write this article, I also asked my friends why they favored one brand over the other and read forums such as Reddit for more diverse opinions.

 Shimano vs. SRAM: Summary